scribe-src/objc-unit/README.md

 #### How does it work?

-Test suites are simply defined as subclasses of `UnitTest`, with each test implemented as a separate class method.
-The Objective-C runtime is queried for a list of subclasses of `UnitTest`, and the class methods of the subclasses are called one-by-one.
+Test suites are simply defined as subclasses of `TestSuite`, with each test implemented as a separate class method.
+The Objective-C runtime is queried for a list of subclasses of `TestSuite`, and the class methods of the subclasses are called one-by-one.

 #### Usage

 A set of macros is provided for a minimal definition style:

     // AppDelegateTests.m

+    #import "UnitTest.h"

     TEST_SUITE(AppDelegateTests)